shopware/docs/guides/plugins/apps/tax-provider.md

 ## Manifest configuration

-To signalize Shopware, that your app uses a custom tax calculation, you have to provide one or more `tax-provider` properties inside a `tax` parent property in your app's `manifest.xml`.
+To indicate to Shopware that your app uses a custom tax calculation, you must provide one or more `tax-provider` properties inside a `tax` parent property of your app's `manifest.xml`.

 Below, you can see an example definition of a working tax provider.